celebrating new year in europe's last dictatorship

 Counter: Country No.77

-Illnesses or mishaps: Layering up to keep Minsk's sub-zero temperatures out; developing Soviet-era paranoia about my hotel room being bugged; unknowingly photographing the KGB's headquarters.
+Illnesses or mishaps: Layering up to keep Minsk's sub-zero temperatures out; developing Soviet-era paranoia about my hotel room being bugged; naively photographing the KGB's headquarters.

 Belarus was the first country on my journey eastward from the United Kingdom to Australia, followed by Azerbaijan and China.